ckotzbauer/access-manager/README.md

 ![test](https://github.com/ckotzbauer/access-manager/workflows/test/badge.svg)

-The Access-Manager is a Kubernetes-Operator using the [Operator-SDK](https://github.com/operator-framework/operator-sdk) to simplify complex [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) configurations in your cluster and spread secrets accross namespaces.
+The Access-Manager is a Kubernetes-Operator using the [Operator-SDK](https://github.com/operator-framework/operator-sdk) to simplify complex [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) configurations in your cluster and spread secrets across namespaces.

 ## Motivation